specify/specify.github.io/sphinx/misc/vs_code_django_unit_test_debugging_notes.md

-VS Code Django Unit Test Debugging Notes:
+# VS Code Django Unit Test Debugging

 Might need to add permissions to the test db for the master user:
 `mysql --host 127.0.0.1 -u root -p'root' -e "GRANT ALL PRIVILEGES ON test_cuic.* TO 'master'@'%';"`